-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of MediciNova, Inc., a Delaware corporation, or MediciNova, will be held on Thursday, June 11, 2009, at 3:00 p.m.
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of MediciNova, Inc., a Delaware corporation, or MediciNova, will be held on Thursday, June 10, 2010, at 3:00 p.m.
 Pacific Daylight Time at the Northern Trust Tower, 4370 La Jolla Village Drive, Suite 210, San Diego, California 92122 for the following purposes:

-- 1. To elect one Class II director to serve until the 2012 Annual Meeting of Stockholders and until his successor is duly elected and qualified; - 2.
-To ratify the appointment of Ernst & Young LLP as MediciNova's independent registered public accounting firm for the fiscal year ending December 31, 2009; and - 3.
+- 1. To elect two Class III directors to serve until the 2013 Annual Meeting of Stockholders and until each of their successors has been duly elected and qualified unless he or she resigns or is removed; - 2.
+To ratify the appointment of KPMG LLP as MediciNova's independent registered public accounting firm for the fiscal year ending December 31, 2010; and - 3.
 To transact such other business as may properly come before the Annual Meeting and any adjournment or postponement of the Annual Meeting.

-Stockholders of record as of the close of business on April 20, 2009 are entitled to notice of and to vote at the Annual Meeting and any adjournment or postponement thereof.
+Stockholders of record as of the close of business on April 19, 2010 are entitled to notice of, and to vote at, the Annual Meeting and any adjournment or postponement thereof.
 A complete list of stockholders entitled to vote at the Annual Meeting will be available for inspection at MediciNova's offices, located at 4350 La Jolla Village Drive, Suite 950, San Diego, California 92122, for ten days prior to the meeting.

 It is important that your shares are represented at the Annual Meeting.
-Even if you plan to attend the meeting in person, we hope that you will mark, sign and date the enclosed proxy and return it promptly so that it is received by June 9, 2009.
+Even if you plan to attend the meeting in person, we hope that you will mark, sign and date the enclosed proxy and return it promptly so that it is received by June 8, 2010.
 This will not limit your right to attend or vote at the meeting.